marctrem/usbarmory-wiki-fork/Host-communication.md

 #### Setup & Connection Sharing: Linux

-**NOTE**: The official pre-imaged microSD card for the USB armory configures it with IP address 10.0.0.1/24 and default gateway 10.0.0.2, the following setup instructions reflect these settings.
+**NOTE**: The USB armory standard Debian image configures it with IP address 10.0.0.1/24 and default gateway 10.0.0.2, the following setup instructions reflect these settings.
 The image comes with a DHCP server enabled by default, for this reason static IP address configuration should not be required on most configurations.

 **NOTE**: This is a command line example that assumes no interference from running Network Managers, in general favor following the predefined configuration files and/or UIs for your specific Linux distribution.

 ```
 # bring the USB virtual Ethernet interface up